benjaminb/raw_node_server/README.md

 # raw_node_server
-Node server implemented with only http module (no Express).
+Node server template with basic routing implemented with only http module (no Express).